MeanderingJing/LitterLog/README.md

 ## How to Use This Repo?

-Assuming the user (evdeloper) has a machine that fulfills the requirements for executing CatWatcher program (Or, if it doesn't, that's okay too.
+Assuming the user (developer) has a machine that fulfills the requirements for executing CatWatcher program (Or, if it doesn't, that's okay too.
 We'll skip this, and feed sample data from the data pipeline part.)

 ### Clone the repo
 To download the code, navigate to a folder of your choosing on the your machine.
 First, make sure git, Node.js, and npm are installed: